alexwlchan/alexwlchan.net/src/_drafts/testing-with-vcrpy.md

 <h2 id="why_not_real_requests">Why not make real HTTP calls in tests?</h2>

-There are several reasons I avoid real HTTP calls in my tests:
+There are several reasons why I avoid real HTTP calls in my tests:

 ### It makes my tests slower